-Inventory Valuation Methods refers to the methodology used to value the inventories in the company (LIFO, FIFO, a weighted average) which results is impacting the cost of goods sold as well as ending inventory and therefore has a financial impact on bottom-line numbers as well as cash flow situation of the company.
+Inventory Valuation Methods refers to the methodology used to value the inventory of the company (LIFO, FIFO, a weighted average) that impacts the cost of goods sold as well as ending as the inventory and therefore, has a financial impact on bottom-line numbers as well as cash flow situation of the company.

 Top 3 Types of Inventory Valuation Methods in Accounting

 There are three main types/methods by which inventory management calculations can be done:

 #1 – FIFO – FIFO inventory stands for first in first out.
 It simply means that the goods should be sold in the order they were purchased.
 Good produce first should be sold first, and this is the order in which the cost of goods sold and inventory should be calculated.

 #2 – LIFO – LIFO inventory stands for Last in First out and is conceptually opposite to FIFO.
 Simply put, the goods purchased recently should be sold first while the goods purchased first should be sold last.

 #3 – Weighted average – Weighted average inventory calculation, as the name suggests, calculates the weighted average of the whole inventory irrespective of the order in which it was placed.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion